“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 Caroline: Questions for another time.
 Right now she has to cover up what she’s done.
 Punctures become less obvious as part of a larger wound, and no one is likely to look too closely in an ER on a night this insane…

-GM: Glass bottles are easily located amongst the emptying streets of revelers.
+GM: Caroline easily procures an empty glass bottle from among the streets of revelers.
 New Orleans’ open carry laws might dictate plastic cups, but that still isn’t what most booze comes in.

-GM: More blood stains Caroline’s hands as she goes about her grisly work, leaving an all-too visceral badge of her sin.
-It’s impossible to resist not licking it off her fingers.
+GM: Blood stains Caroline’s hands as she goes about her grisly work, leaving an all-too visceral badge of sin.
+The temptation to lick her fingers is overpowering.
 Waste not, want not.

 Caroline thinks the newly-inflicted stab wounds look pretty convincing.
-With any luck, the doctors at Tulane will be too harried by too many other patients to pay much mind to any oddities.
+With any luck, the doctors at Tulane will be too harried by other patients to pay much mind to any oddities.

 Caroline: She carries the girl into the brick building, taking stock of the room as she enters.
 No doubt it’s busy.

 GM: Tulane Medical Center’s ER is probably always busy.
 Caroline didn’t visit the last few times she was at the hospital: Sarah and Yvonne were already moved to beds.
 She’s probably glad she didn’t visit.
-The ER is packed to bursting with moaning, bleeding, bandaged, and sick-looking individuals, abject lessons against indulging too freely in the festivities—or being the subject of other revelers’ indulgences.
+The ER is packed to bursting with moaning, bleeding, bandaged, and sick-looking individuals.
+Each one looks like an abject lesson against indulging too freely in the festivities.
+Or being the subject of other revelers’ indulgences.
 Family members and significant others sit by some of the patients, nursing wounds and murmuring words of comfort.
 Others sit by themselves, alone in their own private worlds of pain.
 No triage nurse moves to evaluate Caroline’s victim.

 “Take a seat and someone’ll be with you,” a receptionist with heavy bags under her eyes snaps at the Malveaux scion without glancing at her.